gohugoio/hugo/content/content-management/_index.md

 ---
-title: "Content Management: Introduction"
+title: "Content Management"
-linktitle: "Content Management: Introduction"
+linktitle: "Content Management"
 description: An introduction to how Hugo expects you to organize your content.
 date: 2017-02-01
 publishdate: 2017-02-01